sshreya2912/sshreya2912/README.md

 Hi people!

 I am an Android Developer and a Competitive Programmer.
 I’m currently working on a Django project, and I think it is actually interesting.
-You may few of my work in my github repositories.
+You may look at few of my work in my github repositories.

 - 📫 How to reach me **sshreya2912@gmail.com**